 - Sometimes, you may also need to click on a ward;

-- A list of taxi companies will appear, write down some numbers;
+- A list of taxi companies will appear, so write down a few numbers;

-This can be the most difficult part if you have no knowledge of Japanese.
-Below we will leave a dialogue for the call with a taxi driver.
+This can be the hardest part if you have no knowledge of Japanese.
+Below, we will leave a short dialogue for the call with a taxi driver.

 When answering the phone, you can say: Could you come pick me up?